OpenNebula/website/content/product/cluster_configuration/san_storage/lvm/filemode.md

 ## OpenNebula Configuration

-To interface with the SAN, we need to create the two required OpenNebula datastores: Image and System.
+To interface with the SAN, create the two required OpenNebula datastores: Image and System.
 Both of them use the `fs_lvm_ssh` transfer driver (TM_MAD).

 ### Create System Datastore